ericayto/PANARCHY/README.md

 ---

-## 0. Current Implementation Status (Phase 3)
+## 0. Current Implementation Status (Phase 4)

-Phase 3 now runs end-to-end as a Rust crate with deterministic ECS core, tick scheduler, RNG streams, JSON snapshotting, and the `tiny_island` scenario.
-The CLI executes the Environment → Infrastructure → Population → Economy → Finance → Policy → Technology → Bookkeeping loop, wiring in basic banking, loans, energy dispatch, transport constraints, and the new tech/policy stack before writing snapshots to `snapshots/<scenario>/`.
+Phase 4 keeps the deterministic Rust ECS core and adds a modern, animated observability UI.
+The CLI still executes the Environment → Infrastructure → Population → Economy → Finance → Policy → Technology → Bookkeeping loop with deterministic RNG streams, JSON snapshotting, banking/energy/policy systems, and now also streams every tick to a dark-themed web interface that renders KPIs, region chips, and pixel grids while the simulation runs.

 ### What was delivered